Set up SSO across your apps

 Before you start

 This solution relies upon both session management and silent authentication.
-Session management is used to login users without authentication based on an existing access token, or by obtaining a new one using a refresh token.
-Silent authentication should be requested only in case authentication is required, in order to provide a better user experience by performing an SSO login without any user interaction whenever possible.
+Session management is used to login users without authentication based on an existing access token.
+Sessions are valid for two weeks unless authentication occurs.
+With each new authentication, the session expiration is updated.
+Silent authentication should be requested only in case authentication is required, to provide a better user experience by performing an SSO login without any user interaction whenever possible.

 The steps below describe how to implement silent authentication.
 Before you start, implement the session management flow described in Manage Sessions.